 Her eyes smiled, not just her face.
 She waved her hand behind me, gently turning me around.

 The freaking out of the other couples stared to fade.
 We stood at the threshold of a hangar, spanking clean and bright white.
 Right in the middle was the very plane I described, polished down in that Boeing blue paint job.
 I could smell a faint ocean scent in the air, the weather mild and air a little heavy.
 Some big clouds loomed in the far horizon, but it was clear everywhere else.
-Almost perfect flying wewather.
+Almost perfect flying weather.

 The woman grasped my arm, gently hugging it to her chest.
 I admittedly blushed as she merely followed me around.
 I was in awe, running my fingers along the shiny aluminum surface.
 The turbine intakes, gear, wing joint; she was a far cry from the prop I took to the skies in 15 years ago.
 I was almost sure she was new and delivery ready also.